-Additional data sources are second and third party data which are collected through partners and purchased from data aggregators.
-First, second and third party data combined generate a complete picture of each customer.
-After all this information has been collected and turned into a profile, companies can use them for sophisticated target marketing.
+Additional data sources are second- and third-party data, which are collected through partners and purchased from data aggregators.
+First-, second- and third-party data combined generate a complete picture of each customer.
+After all this information has been collected and turned into a profile, companies can use those profiles for sophisticated target marketing.

-How to Measure Success: Before you can even think about measuring your success, you need to define your goals.
-Outside of increasing your profit margins, what do you hope to achieve through the direct to consumer model?
+Before you can even think about measuring your success, you need to define your goals.
+Outside of increasing your profit margins, what do you hope to achieve through the direct-to-consumer model?
 It is advised that you use the SMART goal formula and ask yourself how you plan on measuring each goal to ensure that you are achieving them.
 Measuring your goals is where key performance indicators come in handy.

 Key performance indicators (KPIs) measure the values that highlight how a company is achieving key business objectives.
-It is essential that companies do not blindly adopt industry recognized KPIs because each company is different, and what worked for one might not work for you.
-You must develop a clear, succinct and relevant strategy that details how you intend on achieving your end goal.
+It is essential that companies do not blindly adopt industry-recognized KPIs because each company is different, and what worked for one might not work for you.
+You must develop a clear, succinct and relevant strategy that details how you intend to achieve your end goal.
 Key performance indicators to consider measuring include the following: